CiscoCloud/vaquero-docs/docs/current/data-model-howto.md

 At the top of every cluster file is a `config` section.

-This section describes how to obtain the SOT configuration for this cluster of hosts.
+This section describes how to obtain the SoT configuration for this cluster of hosts.

 type: git